Janet Rossant

 Janet Rossant, CC, FRS, FRSC (born 13 July 1950) is a developmental biologist well known for her contributions to the understanding of the role of genes in embryo development.
-She is a world renowned leader in developmental biology.
+She is a leader in developmental biology.
 Her current research interests focus on stem cells, molecular genetics, and developmental biology.
 Specifically, she uses cellular and genetic manipulation techniques to study how genes control both normal and abnormal development of early mouse embryos.
 Rossant has discovered information on embryo development, how multiple types of stem cells are established, and the mechanisms by which genes control development.
 In 1998, her work helped lead to the discovery of the trophoblast stem cell, which has assisted in showing how congenital anomalies in the heart, blood vessels, and placenta can occur.

 She is currently the President and Science Director at Gairdner, a senior scientist in the Developmental & Stem Cell Biology Program, the chief of research at the Hospital for Sick Children (SickKids) Research Institute in Toronto, a university professor at the University of Toronto in the departments of Molecular Genetics, Obstetrics/Gynecology, Pediatrics, deputy scientific director of the Canadian Stem Cell Network, and the senior editor of the journal eLife.
 In 2013, she was the president of International Society for Stem Cell Research.